alarrat/MALIS-21.3-WPM_T9_Ariane_Larrat/README.md

 B. The WordPress blogpost images are then to be converted into Wordpress header images, i.e. from a size of 1200 x 630 px to a size of 1048 x 400 px.

-C. The images will then be adjusted to the RGB color space for optimal use on screen.
+C. Then the images are adjusted from the RGB color space to grayscale, because the header images should not be colored.

 D. Finally, the images are converted as .webp graphics to prepare them optimally as web content.